 Find a "quiet time" for yourself.
 With families staying home together, it can be hard to find time for yourself.
 Look for a "quiet time" during the day when your child is napping, reading, or otherwise safe and occupied.
 Carve out a space for yourself, even if it's only for fifteen minutes in

-Lucy Castro, Employment Specialist at Williamsbridge, designed a six-week workshop for parents to visualize the intersection of homelessness, mental health, unemployment, family, and love through the assembly of vision boards.
-According to Castro, the workshop was intended to create "a safe place for clients to express their past sufferings and present distress through
+Family Services staff at Williamsbridge designed a six-week workshop for parents to visualize the intersection of homelessness, mental health, unemployment, family, and love through the assembly of vision boards.
+According to staff, the workshop was intended to create "a safe place for clients to express their past sufferings and present distress through dialogue

 On November 21, Williamsbridge Family Services held a 'Celebrate Your Greatness' event for parents.
 The event featured interview tips, professional makeup artists, and a barber.
 Parents also participated in self-care workshops and received professionally shot LinkedIn photos.
 Family Services staff, volunteers, and partners at Red Lips for Change and That Suits You facilitated the event.

 Originally from New Jersey, Shallaya discovered she was pregnant while living at a single women’s shelter in Harlem.
 “I’m new to New York, so I wasn’t sure how to do things,” she explained.
 “So I had to start from scratch.”
 After entering Prospect Family Residence in 2018, Shallaya, then 23 and pregnant with

 Every Friday, parents at Saratoga come together for Ms. Laura's cooking class, where they learn family-friendly recipes that combine affordability with nutrition.
 The classes are also a chance for parents to enjoy themselves, exchange international recipes, and bond over food and family.